sofi444/CLE-graph-dependency-parser/README.md

-# Statistical Dependency Parsing 2022/23

 ## Graph-based Dependency Parser

-The data is in Conll06 format and it is not shareable.
+The data is in Conll06 format.

 The parser components are:
 + Structured Perceptron